-b) DSL for the EYFS
+DSL for the EYFS

-The practitioner designated to take lead responsibility for safeguarding children in the Early Years settings is Mrs Louise Spooner (EYFS DSL) who is a member of the leadership team.
+The practitioner designated to take lead responsibility for safeguarding children in the Early Years settings is Mrs Louise Spooner.

-c) Duty to notify Ofsted
+Duty to notify Ofsted

 The School will inform Ofsted of any significant event which is likely to affect the suitability of any person who is in regular contact with children on the premises where childcare is provided, for example, where the School is satisfied that a person working in a relevant setting falls within one of the disqualification criteria.
 Any significant event must be notified to Ofsted as soon as reasonably practicable, but at the latest within 14 days of the date the School became aware (or ought reasonably to have become aware) of it.